 Check out these five tips for a smooth reservation experience:

 Continue reading 5 tips for reserving an Ontario Parks campsite

 Does the cold weather have you dreaming of sunny days on the beach and warm nights by the campfire?

-Thanks to our five-month booking window, you can lock down your July campsite in February!
+Thanks to our five-month advance booking window, you can lock down your July campsite early!

 If you’re a summer camping enthusiast, now may be the time to put your skills to the test in a different season.
 Winter in our parks is a beautiful time.
 It’s quiet and still.
 The air is clean.
 And everything is covered in fresh snow.

 Here are some tips for a safe, fun winter camping experience…

 In today’s post, Ankita Sharma shares her family’s camping experience with the Learn to Camp program.

 Last summer, I convinced my Indian family of five to go camping at Emily Provincial Park.